 Find out more at transportnsw.info/opal or pick one up from an Opal retailer.
 To find a retailer in your area visit transportnsw.info/opal-retailers

-Secondary students aged 16 and over can travel with a Child/Youth Opal card when carrying a NSW/ACT Senior Secondary Student Concession Card, available from school offices.
+Secondary students aged 16 and over can travel with a Child/Youth Opal card when carrying a Transport Concession Entitlement Card.
+To apply contact your school or institution.

-Excluding Sydney Airport station access fee
+Excluding Sydney Airport station access fe